MS in Occupational Therapy

 - Examples of populations include Pediatric, Adolescent, Adult, Geriatric.

 - Completion of an orientation to occupational therapy course (e.g. Occ.
 Ther.
-100 at UW-Madison) will count toward 10 hours of observation.
-The course does not qualify as a practice setting; two others would still be needed.
+100 at UW-Madison) is valuable experience, but the course does not qualify as a practice setting; two others would still be needed.

 For information about the documentation of the OT Observational Experience please visit the Application Procedure web page.